David Byrne returned to Forest Hills Stadium after 35 years (pics, video, review, setlist)

 Much has been made of Byrne's decision to end each show with a rendition of Janelle Monae's protest song "Hell You Talmbout," and it was just as moving in person as accounts I'd read.
 Merrill Garbus of opening band Tune-Yards joined Byrne's band as they chanted the names of black lives lost to police brutality, and it gave me chills, all the more in contrast to the joyous dancing scene in the crowd earlier for beloved Talking Heads classics like "Burning Down The House," "Once in a Lifetime," and "This Must Be the Place."

-Check out pictures from Saturday night’s show in the gallery above, and the setlist, as well as a few video clips, below.
-David Byrne has two more NYC shows coming up at Kings Theatre – both are sold out – and then he heads to Philly to play the Mann on September 20.
+Check out pictures from Saturday night's show, the setlist, and a few video clips, below.
+David Byrne has two more NYC shows coming up at Kings Theatre - both are sold out - and then he heads to Philly to play the Mann on September 20.
 Tickets are on sale, and you can enter to win a pair.

 Setlist: David Byrne @ Forest Hills Stadium, 9/15/2018